 - Whether your current pregnancy has been straight forward or have there been any problems or complications?

-You and your midwife or doctor will consider your chances of a successful vaginal birth, your wishes and future fertility plans when making a decision about vaginal birth or caesarean delivery (RCOG, 2015).
+You and your midwife or doctor will consider your chances of a successful vaginal birth, your wishes and future fertility plans when making a decision about vaginal or caesarean birth (RCOG, 2015).

 What is VBAC?